Pactiv Evergreen

-Pactiv Evergeen Inc. is a manufacturer and distributor of food packaging and foodservice products, supplying packers, processors, supermarkets, restaurants, institutions and foodservice outlets across North America.
+Pactiv Evergeen Inc. was a manufacturer and distributor of food packaging and foodservice products, supplying packers, processors, supermarkets, restaurants, institutions and foodservice outlets across North America.
 The company operates as a unit of Novolex.

 In April 2025, Novolex completed the purchase of the company for $6.7 billion.

 Operations

 Pactiv Evergreen operations are divided into three segments: Foodservice, Food Merchandising, and Beverage Merchandising.
 The company operates 53 manufacturing plants, 26 warehouses, and 8 distribution centers.